ProteinsWebTeam/pfam-docs/docs/searching-pfam.rst

   :width: 700
   :align: left

-  Select **Search + By Domain architecture** in the IntePro menu, enter the desired Pfam entries and select/unselect the relevant options.
+  Select **Search + By Domain architecture** in the InterPro menu, enter the desired Pfam entries and select/unselect the relevant options.